Writer | Professor | Vocalist | Vinyl DJ

 I am currently under contract with The Feminist Press to write a biography about Betty Davis that will be published in 2027.
 Literary representation by United Talent Agency.

 I am currently an Adjunct Professor at Duquesne University and the University of Pittsburgh where I teach Global Pop Music and World Music.
-I received my PhD in Ethnomusicology from the University of Pittsburgh in 2020.
-My dissertation, ‘SoundProjector’: Reissuing, Representing, and Reclaiming the Music of Betty Davis, used exclusive, in-depth ethnography to produce the first scholarly study of pioneering feminist funk musician, Betty Davis.
-My research interests include Black popular music, women in music history, the music industry, and both the cultures and practices associated with music collecting, curating and archiving.
+I hold a PhD in Ethnomusicology from the University of Pittsburgh.
+My dissertation, ‘SoundProjector’: Reissuing, Representing, and Reclaiming the Music of Betty Davis, used exclusive, in-depth ethnography to produce the first scholarly study of Betty Davis.
+My research interests include Black popular music, women in music history, queer music history, the music industry, and both the cultures and practices associated with music collecting, curating and archiving.